-Citation: Hughes, Paxton, Clayton, and Zetterberg (2018); V-Dem Codebook (see suggested citation at the top of this document).
+Citation: Hughes, Paxton, Clayton, and Zetterberg (2018); V-Dem Codebook (see suggested

 3.6 Deliberation

 Deliberation: The following questions address the deliberative or non-deliberative nature of a country's politics, with particular focus on elite levels.
 Some of these questions focus on the quality of discourse and others focus on public policies.